 Allergens

-Strictly speaking, pink pepper berries are not allergenic.
-Plants from the same botanical family sometimes experience this.
-Cross-reactivity, an allergic reaction similar to that of its allergenic relative.
-Examples include apricot kernels (almonds) and pink peppercorns (cashews).
-If you are sensitive to cashews - or pistachios - avoid pink peppercorns!
+Strictly speaking, pink pepperberries are not allergenic.
+Plants from the same botanical family sometimes experience Cross-reactivity, an allergic reaction similar to that of its allergenic relative.
+Examples include apricot kernels (almonds) and pink pepper (cashew nuts).
+If you are sensitive to cashews - or pistachios - leave pink pepper then stand!

 General advice